brinxmat/presentations/2017/Bibframe_and_linked_data.md

 On face value, to create a MARC replacement, we need something that encodes data so that it can be exchanged between systems.
 This sounds simple enough.
 Reality is different.

-MARC, [ISO 2709](###Link), allows bibliographic data to be represented as strings in various fields/indicators, using special characters in special positions.
+MARC, [ISO 2709](http://www.iso.org/iso/catalogue_detail.htm?csnumber=41319), allows bibliographic data to be represented as strings in various fields/indicators, using special characters in special positions.
 To understand MARC, you need to understand MARC.
 This isn't hard, MARC is actually technically easy and relatively smart.
-You can do a lot with MARC, even if very few actually do [reference]().
+You can do a lot with MARC, even if very few actually [do](http://www.oclc.org/content/dam/research/publications/library/2010/2010-06.pdf).

 The question we need to ask is "Do we need a replacement for MARC?" & the answer should be "No".
 A MARC-replacement is unnecessary because MARC is absolutely fit for purpose — if the purpose is what MARC is designed to do, exchange data between systems that understand MARC.
 Whether the system is something that prints catalogue cards or a library management system should be irrelevant.